 To determine what options are available to you with the upcoming changes, it’s best to consult an immigration attorney.

-- Our H1B immigration attorneys are highly dedicated and competent when it comes to applying for employment authorization documents.
+- VisaNation Law Group’s H1B immigration attorneys are highly dedicated and competent when it comes to applying for employment authorization documents.

-- We’ll help you understand the process each step of the way and ensure that all your papers are in order for the optimal outcome!
-Give us a call today to learn about your H-4 visa EAD options.
+- VisaNation Law Group will help you understand the process each step of the way and ensure that all your papers are in order for the optimal outcome!

 - H-1B Grace Period